 Public Record Office Victoria

-The Public Record Office (PROV) maintains the archives of the State Government of Victoria, holding 100 kilometres of records dating from the mid-1830s to today.
+The (PROV) maintains the archives of the State Government of Victoria, holding 100 kilometres of records dating from the mid-1830s to today.
 PROV manages these for use by the government and people of Victoria.
 PROV’s collection contains records of decisions, events, people and places that have shaped the history of Victoria.

 Shrine of Remembrance

-The Shrine of is Victoria’s largest memorial and an iconic Melbourne landmark.
+The is Victoria’s largest memorial and an iconic Melbourne landmark.
 The Shrine Trustees established under the Shrine of Remembrance Act 1978 are responsible for the care, management, maintenance and preservation of the Shrine of Remembrance and the Shrine Reserve.
 The Shrine of Remembrance is also responsible for delivering ceremonial and commemorative activities and public programs to inform, educate and promote understanding of Victorian veterans’ service.

 Victorian Aboriginal Heritage Council